magnusoverli/homedash/backend/llm_prompt.md

 - **Normalize terms:**
   - PE/sports activities: Use "Gym" for any PE/sports activities
   - Homework help: Use "Leksehjelp" when detected in the schedule
+  - Field trips: Use "Turdag" for any field trip/outdoor excursion (tur, høst-tur, vår-tur, vintertur, utflukt, ekskursjon, besøk til, etc.)
 - **Always note "Leksehjelp"**: If "Leksehjelp" appears in a day's schedule, include it in that day's notes
 - **Multiple notes format**: When multiple special activities occur on the same day, separate them with commas (e.g., "Gym, Leksehjelp")
 - Use empty string "" if no special notes found

+**Field Trip Pattern Recognition & Deduplication:**
+- **CRITICAL**: Recognize ALL variations of field trips and normalize to "Turdag"
+- **Common patterns**: "Turdag", "tur", "Høst-tur", "Vår-tur", "Vintertur", "utflukt", "ekskursjon", "field trip"
+- **With descriptors**: "Høst-tur med...", "Tur til...", "Utflukt til...", "besøk til..."
+- **In Husk section**: "Turdag(fredag)", "Turdag (onsdag)", etc. - extract day mentioned in parentheses
+- **Deduplication rule**: If the same field trip is mentioned BOTH in the timetable grid for a specific day AND in the "Husk:" or notes section for the same day → Extract only ONCE as "Turdag" note
+- **Validation**: Always check the day mentioned in "Husk:" section matches the day in the timetable grid before deduplicating
+- **Example**: "Høst-tur med GodtPåFjellet" in Friday column + "Turdag(fredag)" in Husk section = ONE "Turdag" note for Friday (not two)

 ### 2. School Activities Dataset
 **⚠️ CRITICAL INCLUSION CRITERIA:**